kaniz789/IMF-Projections-Dataset-2023-Analysis/README.md

 ![adding 6 files](https://github.com/user-attachments/assets/6816af35-63b0-42cf-a535-9e8fcf1002e3)

-### 1. This chart is a bar plot that presents the budget balance forecasts for all countries, allowing for a global comparison of fiscal projections in 2023.
+### 1. This chart is a bar plot that presents the budget balance forecasts for 30 countries, allowing for a global comparison of fiscal projections in 2023.

 ![01](https://github.com/user-attachments/assets/3a1babf8-9075-44be-a790-dac6494f8012)